 - Sponsored the WE-ACTx pediatric care program for HIV/AIDS patients in Rwanda;

-- Sponsored a Children’s Memorial Hospital medical team’s travel to Katmandu, Nepal, to perform corrective surgery for pediatric Extrahepatic Portal Hypertension.
+- Sponsored a Children’s Memorial Hospital medical team’s journey to Katmandu, Nepal to perform corrective surgery for pediatric Extrahepatic Portal Hypertension; and

 Sponsored graduate level education for Kenyan physicians and medical personnel in International Public Health, Global Health and Masters of Medicine at noted academic medical centers in the US, UK, Australia and South Africa.